-Fed & Fit Travel: Asheville, NC
+Fed & Fit Travel: Asheville, NCjump to recipe

 Today's post is all about my recent trip to Asheville, NC!
 I'm sharing the details on where we stayed, where we ate, and where we visited.
 This is a great place to mark on the map for your next family trip!

 I just got home from the most enchanting trip to Asheville, NC!
 Backstory: my husband's family is relatively spread out.
 He's one of three boys and each one lives in a different town, at least 3 hours from one another.
-Austin's parents are in San Angelo, TX (where we got married); we're in San Antonio, TX; his younger brother lives in College Station, TX with is wife (happens to also be my best friend from college!) and two baby girls; and his older brother, a skilled Neonatologist (such an incredible profession), lives in Jacksonville, FL with his awesome wife and three adorable girls.
+Austin's parents are in San Angelo, TX (where we got married); we're in San Antonio, TX; his younger brother lives in College Station, TX with his wife (happens to also be my best friend from college!) and two baby girls; and his older brother, a skilled Neonatologist (such an incredible profession), lives in Jacksonville, FL with his awesome wife and three adorable girls.
 I already feel like the luckiest girl in the world to have an incredibly tight-knit immediate family (my Mom, Dad, and two sisters + our significant others have genuine friendships with each other), and my in-law family is no different.
 They're also wonderful people and I'm so honored to call them family.
 Because my in-law family doesn't live close enough for a weekly (or heck, monthly) dinner, they counter by doing an awesome job of prioritizing at least one family trip a year.

 This year, we tossed around a few late-Summer options!
 The two finalists were Breckenridge, CO and Asheville, NC.
 Though Austin and I like to go-with-the-flow and let the families with the most kiddos have the biggest say, I was secretly keeping my fingers crossed for Asheville.
 I've ALWAYS wanted to visit!
 Breckenridge is a semi-reasonable drive from Texas and each year through college, at least one of my friend groups would conspire for a ski-bound road trip to the mountains.
 Last Summer, we even had the awesome privileged of visiting our friends who spent a month in Basalt, CO, so we've been able to appreciate the incredible beauty of the mountains in the summertime as well.
 So in other words, Asheville was calling my name.